 Mobile app developers, gaming marketers, and mobile operating systems need a neutral and transparent infrastructure that will enable them to maintain and even scale their business while still upholding consumer privacy standards, and respect guidelines set forth by device makers and app stores.
 There are some options available to them right now, but they’re limited.

 The good news is, LiveRamp has you covered with a solution that works today.
 We built our Authenticated Traffic Solution to enable all publishers to create addressability effectively and at scale and to maintain their relationship with consumers.
 The net effect empowers publishers to operate viable business models while delivering meaningful, engaging content to consumers.

-LiveRamp’s Authenticated Traffic Solution (ATS) was designed with the foresight that all mobile IDs will be limited because they don’t offer transparency and choice to the consumer.
-LiveRamp’s ATS puts consumer privacy first by providing a durable and privacy-compliant path for publishers to build first-party relationships and get consent from individuals.
+Importantly, and certainly timely, ATS was designed with the foresight that all mobile IDs will be limited because they don’t offer transparency and choice to the consumer.
+ATS prioritises privacy by providing a durable path for publishers to build first-party relationships, while giving consumers transparency and control over their data.
 From there, publishers and advertisers can commercially connect while maintaining the respect and trust of the individual.
 It’s also why ATS is being rapidly adopted globally by publishers who want to add incremental addressability to increase revenue opportunities across cookieless environments, while avoiding a disruption of their current revenue stream.
 ATS was built in response to ATT and allows publishers to deliver addressability when there’s ATT consent.
 To date, we’ve signed more than 325 global publishers, including 70% of the comScore 20 and 65% of the comScore 50.

 Ready to learn more or get started with ATS?
 Send us an email at firstname.lastname@example.org.